Holding planning meetings in private homes and gardens

 • If you’re using a public space, like a café or park, how will you make sure confidential information is kept safe?

 • Have you spoken to your young volunteers about their travel to and from the venue?
-Especially if they’ve got to walk a few miles from the bus stop or train station.
+Especially if they’ve got to walk from a bus stop or train station.

 • Will there be anyone else in the home or garden during the meeting?
 Have they been told that a young person may be attending, and not to be alone with them?